-The U.S. government has also warned it must give its consent before its $249 million grant to A123 can be transferred to a new owner.
+Separately, the U.S. government has also said it must give its consent before its $249 million grant to A123 can be transferred to a new owner.
 The battery maker can still draw $120 million under various government grants, according to court records.

 A123, whose customers include Fisker Automotive, General Motors Co (GM.N), BMW (BMWG.DE) and the U.S. military, received the U.S. government grant as part of a program to promote clean energy.